How sometimes books and their writers consume our soul and conscience!

 Look for example, at the craze and fan following that Jane Austen, the writer of Pride and Prejudice, is getting in the US after so many years.
 The crazy fans are called Janeites!

 Jane Austen’s own work is a case in point.
 It may be 200 years since her most celebrated novel, Pride and Prejudice, was published, but in the US she is the subject of more wildly devotional fan-worship than ever.
+With their conventions, Regency costumes and self-written “sequels” to their heroine’s novels, Austen’s most dedicated adherents display a fervency easily rivalling that of the subcultures around Star Trek or Harry Potter.
+Some Janeites, as they call themselves, write their own fiction imagining the marital exploits of Mr and Mrs Darcy.
+Others don elaborate period dress and throw Jane Austen-themed tea parties and balls.

 In the recent past, books like “Fifty Shades of Grey” have evoked fanatic fan following.
 There are fan clubs, blogs, and fan meets on the book.
-One of the Fan club site – Oh Fifty – describes its mission as:
+One of the Fan club sites – Oh Fifty – describes its mission as:

 In fact there is a movie being released based on this book and fans are angry at the casting choices.
 They have petitions going around to have their favorite actors as the main leads!